Editorial Review

 SS-31/Elamipretide: Targeting Mitochondrial Aging

-SS-31 (also known as Elamipretide, sequence D-Arg-Dmt-Lys-Phe-NH₂) is a mitochondria-targeted tetrapeptide that concentrates selectively in the inner mitochondrial membrane (IMM) at 1,000–5,000 fold higher concentrations than in the cytoplasm.
+SS-31 (also known as Elamipretide, sequence D-Arg-Dmt-Lys-Phe-NH₂) is a mitochondria-targeted tetrapeptide.
+It concentrates selectively in the inner mitochondrial membrane (IMM) at 1,000–5,000 fold higher levels than in the cytoplasm.
 It binds to cardiolipin, a phospholipid unique to the IMM that is essential for electron transport chain (ETC) function and cristae structure.

-The implications for aging are profound: by restoring mitochondrial function, SS-31 addresses not only the energy deficit that characterizes aged tissues but also the oxidative stress and inflammation that damaged mitochondria propagate to the rest of the cell.
-Explore our SS-31 research guide for detailed mechanism analysis.
+The implications for aging are profound.
+By restoring mitochondrial function, SS-31 addresses both the energy deficit in aged tissues and the oxidative stress and inflammation that damaged mitochondria spread to the rest of the cell.
+Explore our SS-31 research guide for detailed process analysis.

 Get Peptide Research Updates